oma131/Nginx-Server/README.md

 This project demonstrates how to deploy an Ubuntu Focal 64 virtual machine using Vagrant and serve a static mini profile web page using **Nginx**.

-The web page is built with HTML and CSS and hosted locally inside the VM.
+The web page is built with HTML and hosted locally inside the VM.

 ---